jakildev/IrredenEngine/README.md

 ## About
 The Irreden Engine is an isometric pixel-art voxel content and game engine.

-**NOTE: This project is still in the alpha stages and the structure of it is subject to change!** If you implement this engine, your implementation might not be compatible with future versions.

 ## Features
 -   Connects to an audio interface for to send and receive midi and *audio* data.
 TODO: audio.
 [Isometric Pixelatable Voxel Renderer](/irreden-engine/docs/features/renderer.md)\